cfengine/documentation/reference/common/Miscellaneous-in-common-promises.markdown

 **TODO: de-miscellaneou-fy**

-### `*` promises

 Whereas most promise types are specific to a particular kind of interpretation that requires a typed interpreter (the bundle type), a number of promises can be made in any kind of bundle since they are of a generic input/output nature.
 These are `vars`, `classes`, and `reports` promises.
 The specific promise attributes are listed below.

 -   [action in \*](#action-in-_002a)
 -   [classes in \*](#classes-in-_002a)